makestatic/udu/README.md

 ### Zig Implementation

 The Zig implementation offers easier cross-platform builds while maintaining good performance, requiring only [Zig](https://ziglang.org/) 0.15.2 installed on your system.
-Clone the repository if you haven't already, then navigate to the `Zig` directory and run the build command:
+Clone the repository if you haven't already, then navigate to the `zig` directory and run the build command:

 ```bash
 zig build -Doptimize=ReleaseFast